Interview with Dr James Hendrie Burt. One

 NM: Twenty four years later.

 JB: Very good.
 Very good neighbours roundabout.
 Everybody was so friendly and when the chap next door he was the first one I spoke to and that when we moved in.
 I said we didn’t have any water.
 Couldn’t turn the water on.
-So I went and said to him, I said, ‘Do you know where the mains are?
-We’ve got no water.’
+So I went and said to him, I said, ‘Do you know where the mains are?’
+I said, ‘’Cause we’ve got no water.’
 ‘Oh,’ he said, ‘I’ll turn it on for you.’
 And that so he came out, showed me where it was, turned the water on.
 It was alright.
 He said, you know, ‘If you’ve got any other problems,’ he said, ‘Give me a ring.’
 He said, ‘If I can help I’ll help.’
 So I said well that’s a friendly chap to start off with.
 So we became friends right from the very start.

 NM: It’s been a good, it’s been a good move for you.